wahidsadik/ansible-role-harden-ubuntu/README.md

     src: wahidsadik.ansible-role-harden-ubuntu

 Warning!
+> - All aspects are configurable.
 > - The role will prevent login of `root` user.
 > - The role will only allow login via SSH.
 You need to provide one or more public of machines you want to access from.
-> - Some parts non-idempotent, hence rerunning may not work.
+> - Some parts non-idempotent, hence rerunning may not work without proper toggle.

 Requirements
 ------------